pacelliv/hardhat-deploy-tutorial/README.md

     // After getting the user object returned by setup(), these objetcs allow you to write things like `users[0].Token.transfer(...)` const users = await setUsers(await getUnnamedAccounts(), contracts)

-    // We return the whole object (including tokenOwner setup as a User object) return {
+    // Return the whole object (including tokenOwner setup as an User object) return {
         ...contracts,
         users,